How to choose the right hearing protection

 How to check hearing protection is suitable for the noise risk

-There is a nice simple way to do this.
+So employers have to make sure hearing protection is correct for their noise risk and there is a nice simple way to do this.
 All hearing protection has an SNR figure, the Single Number Rating, which is the number of decibels it reduces the noise levels by.

 (As an aside, our American brethren use NRR, not SNR and the two are not the same - you cannot used NRR here in the UK, if you see anything saying NRR, ignore it, it is for people who think spraying cheese out of a can is normal).